jtb324/ScholarWebscrapper/README.md

 ## In Progress:

-- Still would like to be able to extract more information about the publications such as authors.

-* also need to write it so that you can either visit the page or you could get the list generated, not both.
+- also need to write it so that you can either visit the page or you could get the list generated, not both.

-* need to create a file to go through the acspub site.